delveccj/Lab-Final/LabFinalDryRun.md

 By the end of this lab, you will have a working application framework that can be enhanced during the lab final.

 You will perform this lab on the machines in the Cybersecurity lab.
 You will use the Ubuntu partition.
+You may ask the Bank for help with questions - but it will cost you points on the grade assigned.

 ---
 ### **Commands for Issues Along the Way** ###